 1 amortized and paid for over a long period.
 This avoids a large price increase that would 2 otherwise occur from a major large capital investment and spreads the costs out roughly 3 along a similar time period as the life of the generation production.
 While New 4 Hampshire is a deregulated state, the utilities must still purchase power that is priced in 5 the market to reflect this long-term amortization of the capital costs of building power 6 plants by the independent power producers.
-In addition, utility capital investments in 7 transmission and distribution are also amortized.
-Efficiency however is fully paid for and 8 recovered by ratepayers in the year that it is captured, while the savings that result from it 9 typically will take 10 or more years to occur.
-This temporal mismatch between 10 investments and savings simply means that rates go up initially, and then as the savings 11 occur and the future supply-side alternatives are avoided, rates come down.
-12 Q. Would solving this mismatch in timing of costs and benefits resolve Staff's 13 concerns and minimize any rate increases?
+In addition, utility capital investments in

+- 7 transmission and distribution are also amortized.
+Efficiency however is fully paid for and - 8 recovered by ratepayers in the year that it is captured, while the savings that result from it - 9 typically will take 10 or more years to occur.
+This temporal mismatch between - investments and savings simply means that rates go up initially, and then as the savings - occur and the future supply-side alternatives are avoided, rates come down. - 12 Q. Would solving this mismatch in timing of costs and benefits resolve Staff's - 13 concerns and minimize any rate increases?

 14 A. Yes.
 However, in response to data request OCA 1-006, Staff states that they do 15 not support amortization of energy efficiency costs because it would increase long-term 16 costs.
 In the same response, staff affirms their support for a long-term goal of achieving 17 all cost-effective energy efficiency and that this would result in net benefits for 18 ratepayers.
 However, you can't have this both ways - if all cost-effective efficiency is 19 worth pursuing it has to be paid for - either in the short term, through annual expensing 20 of full program costs, or over the lives of the measures, through amortization.
+While Staff is correct that amortization and lower short-term rates will result in an increase in overall
-While Staff r c long-terms costs in nominal terms,1 this response clearly shows Staff is more concerned with the total overall long-term costs than with the short-term rate impacts.
-A consistent application of this concern, however, implies Staff should be supportive of capturing all cost-effective efficiency and accepting the higher short-term rates in lieu of overall longterm cost reductions.
-Staff's position now to oppose higher rates even when they will lead to lower overall customer costs seems fully contradictory to its logic in opposing amortization.

-Q. Even if ratepayers collectively benefit from cost-effective efficiency, won't customers that do not participate in the efficiency programs be hurt by higher costs?

-12 Customers are clearly better off if they can reduce their total bills while still A. 13 meeting their energy service needs, even if the per unit rate increases.
-It is true that if a 14 customer declines to take advantage of the numerous efficiency offerings proposed in the 15 Plan, they can see slightly higher costs.
-However, it is important to keep in mind that 16 these impacts are fairly small and not even universally an increase.
-Attachment M to the 17 September 1 plan shows long-term non-participant bill impacts between negative 1.1 18 percent and positive 1.6 percent depending on utility and sector.
-If the revisions to the 19 Plan set forth in the Settlement Agreement are adopted, these impacts would be even 20 lower.

-The Commission's concern is and should be on overall costs of the entire energy
+- 1 long-terms costs in nominal terms, 1 this response clearly shows Staff is more concerned - 2 with the total overall long-term costs than with the short-term rate impacts.
+A consistent - 3 application of this concern, however, implies Staff should be supportive of capturing all - 4 cost-effective efficiency and accepting the higher short-term rates in lieu of overall long- - 5 term cost reductions.
+Staff's position now to oppose higher rates even when they will - 6 lead to lower overall customer costs seems fully contradictory to its logic in opposing - 7 amortization. - 8 Q. Even if ratepayers collectively benefit from cost-effective efficiency, won't customers that do not participate in the efficiency programs be hurt by higher costs? - 11 - 12 A. Customers are clearly better off if they can reduce their total bills while still - meeting their energy service needs, even if the per unit rate increases.
+It is true that if a - 14 customer declines to take advantage of the numerous efficiency offerings proposed in the - 15 Plan, they can see slightly higher costs.
+However, it is important to keep in mind that - these impacts are fairly small and not even universally an increase.
+Attachment M to the - 17 September 1 plan shows long-term non-participant bill impacts between negative 1.1 - percent and positive 1.6 percent depending on utility and sector.
+If the revisions to the - 19 Plan set forth in the Settlement Agreement are adopted, these impacts would be even - 20 lower. - 21 The Commission's concern is and should be on overall costs of the entire energy - 22 system.
+The fact that non-participants will experience a short-term increase in rates is not